Samarra Barrage

 It was completed in 1956 by the German company Züblin.
 Designs were completed by the British firm Voganlei and Coode.
 The power station was commissioned in 1972.
 The Samarra Barrage portion of the structure has 17 gates capable of passing 7000 m3/s of water to the Tigris while the Tharthar regulator can divert up to 9000 m3/s into a canal with 36 gates.
 The reservoir's design capacity is 150000000 m3 but much of that is filled with sediment.

 The intent was to use water stored from the Samarra Barrage and the Ramadi Barrage for irrigation.
-However, evaporation on Lakes Habbaniyah and Tharthar lead to reduces storage and high salinity; conditions unsuitable for irrigation.
+However, evaporation on Lakes Habbaniyah and Tharthar lead to reduced storage and high salinity, conditions unsuitable for irrigation.